rezanikfal/Tutorials/Angular-Interview.md

   - Sub Application 2 ``` ng generate application app2 –-routing```
 - (citi) Angular Route-Guards to Secure Angular Pages: __Guard__ a class that bans users to access a route: (Stephan 313)
 - (citi) Child - Child components both is a parent component relation:
+- (citi) What is __CommonModule__ ?
+Exports all the basic Angular directives and pipes, such as NgIf, NgForOf, DecimalPipe, and so on